Application process

 - Dr Kelechi Ekuma - Lecturer, Governance and Development Leadership

-- Dr Ping Gao - Lecturer, Information Systems
+- Mr Ping Gao - Senior Lecturer, Information Systems

-- Prof Aminu Mamman - Professor in Management and International Development
+- Prof Aminu Mamman - Professor, Management and International Development (group co-convenor)

-- Dr Chris Rees - Senior Lecturer, Human Resources and Organisational Change
+- Dr Chris Rees - Reader, Human Resources and Organisational Change

-- Dr Kate Rowlands - Senior Lecturer, Human Resource Management
+- Dr Kate Rowlands - Reader, Human Resource Management

 Politics, governance and management research group